1934 Auckland Rugby League season: Round 1

 Cyril Blacklaws of Newton Rangers received concussion and facial injuries and was taken to Auckland Hospital in a St John's ambulance but his condition was said to be not serious.
 Charles Allen of Newton was ordered off for kicking a Richmond Rovers player and was suspended for two playing Saturday's.
 Ross Sellars the Newton wing left the field injured and it was reported 5 weeks later in The New Zealand Herald that he was still in hospital recovering from his injury.
 The insurance committee reported earlier that Blacklaws and Sellars would indeed be in Auckland Hospital for a prolonged period but that both players "were to be covered by insurance".
 Frank Halloran debuted for the Ponsonby side after transferring from the champion Northcote 3rd grade intermediate team where he was captain.
 Walter (Wally) Stockton and John Stockton also transferred from the same team to Ponsonby.
 Māori player Bob (Robert) White scored a try and kicked a conversion in City's win over Devonport.
 He was the younger brother of Charlie White, with both players joining Marist the previous season from Northland.
 Bob would go on to play in the Hawkes Bay and Northland at both rugby and rugby league over the following seasons.
 Bill Turei scored two tries for them and also kicked a conversion.

 Round 2

 Herbert Thompson of Devonport was concussed when he collided with another player.
 He was taken to Auckland Hospital in an ambulance but his condition was said to be not serious.
 The solitary try that City scored pushed them past the 4,000 point mark in all senior A championship games stretching back to 1910.
 They were the first club to achieve this feat.
+Ponsonby recorded their first win against Devonport since the semi final of the Roope Rooster in 1930.